SamuelSwartzberg/flashcardifying_text_temp/inf/opt/*ML/types/html/content-categories.md

 The ‹embed› HTML element embeds external content at the specified point in the document.
 This content is provided by an external application or other source of interactive content such as a browser plug-in.

 ‹math› and ‹svg› embed content in HTML from MathML and SVG respectively

+## replaced elements

+In CSS, a replaced element is an element whose representation is outside the scope of CSS; they're external objects whose representation is independent of the CSS formatting model.
+Typical replaced elements are:
+‹iframe›
+‹video›
+‹embed›
+flex-container:‹img›

+Some elements are treated as replaced elements only in specific cases:

+‹option›
+‹audio›
+‹canvas›
+‹object›
+‹applet›

+Objects inserted using the content property are anonymous replaced elements.

+The only way CSS can style replaced elements is by controlling the positioning of the element's content within its box. for object-* to be relevant, the box of the replaced element must be of a different size than the replaced element

+The object-whatever properties target replaced elements.

+object-position takes a ‹position› value, and controls where the replaced element goes in its box

+object-fit|aspect-ratio|clipping/letterboxing/framing/none
+cover|preserve|letterboxing
+contain|preserve|clipping
+fill|stretch|none
+none|preserve|either clipping or framing (not resized at all) scale-down|perserve|letterbox or framing (contain or none, whichever is smaller)

+#### images

+image-rendering controls how an image upscales.
+image-rendering: pixelated - image will seem to be composed of large pixels
+image-rendering: crisp-edges - preserve edges
+image-rendering: auto - browser-defined algorithm

+#### frames

+A ⟮frame⟯ is ⟮a part of a webpage⟯ which ⟮displays a different webpage (or a part thereof⟯) within.
+A ⟮frame⟯ has ⟮state⟯ ⟮independent of its parent webpage⟯.
+The ⟮two types of frames⟯ that HTML has/had are ⟮‹frame›⟯ and ⟮‹iframe›⟯ Both ⟮‹frame›⟯ and ⟮‹iframe›⟯ need(ed) a ⟮src⟯ to be useful.
+⟮‹frame›s⟯ would have been ⟮placed within⟯ a ⟮‹frameset›⟯.
+⟮‹frameset›⟯ would have ⟮replaced⟯ ⟮body⟯.
+A site using ⟮‹frameset›⟯ was basically ⟮made up of⟯ ⟮many different HTML documents⟯.
+A site using ⟮‹frameset›⟯  would have had the advantage tha⟮t only a part of the site (e.g. the main content, but not headers and footers⟯) would ⟮have to be fetched when navigating⟯.
+The ⟮‹noframes›⟯ was provided for browsers that ⟮did not support frames⟯.
+As of ⟮HTML5⟯, ⟮‹frame› and ‹frameset›⟯ are ⟮deprecated⟯, but ⟮iframe⟯ is not.
+⟮‹frame›s⟯ were ⟮deprecated⟯ because  ⟮their intraction with the same-origin policy could be a nightmare⟯, because ⟮copyright infringemenet was easy⟯, and because ⟮of accesibility/usability problems⟯.
+⟮iframe⟯ is short for ⟮inline frame⟯